mokalux/gideros_ultimate_samples_2025/README.md

 I have been programming using Gideros and Gideros Studio for almost 7 years now and counting...
+This is my humble contribution!

 Some links:
 - website: https://www.gideros.rocks/